Top 30 iOS Development Interview Questions and Answers

 Use UITableView for displaying data in a list format, such as a contact list or a news feed.

-Q2.
-Can you say what auto layout is?
+Q. Can you explain what auto layout is?

 Auto layout is a constraint-based layout system that allows developers to create adaptive user interfaces for different screen sizes and orientations.

-Q3.
-How do you do the requirement analysis for the iOS app?
+Q. How do you perform requirement analysis for an iOS app?

 I conduct requirement analysis for iOS apps by gathering user needs, defining features, prioritizing requirements, and creating user stories.